sam-cto/website/exampleSite/content/english/_index.md

   image: images/screenshot.svg
 call_to_action:
   enable: true
-  title: Maschine and Software connectivity
+  title: Sign Up here and become the first one to profit from SAM
   image: ''
   content: ''
   button: